CBN retains MPR at 13.5% – The Sun Nigeria

 Uche Usim, Abuja

-Nine out of 11 members of the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) on Tuesday voted to retain all key economic parameters.
+Nine out of 11 member of the Monetary Policy Committee (MPC) of the the Central Bank of Nigeria (CBN) on Tuesday voted to retain all key economic parameters.

 Consequently, Monetary Policy Rate (MPR) remained 13.5%, the asymmetric corridor at +200 and -500 basis point around the MPR, the CRR at 22.5% and retain the liquidity ratio at 30%.